eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

     -   Support bulk resources, i.e. JSON files in a zip file
     -   Support reading JSON Lines files
 -   Python workflow plugins can now consume and produce hierarchical entities
--   Additions to the workflow config ports:
+-   Additions to the workflow configuration ports:
     -   Allow to reconfigure transform and linking tasks in workflows
-    -   Datasets can be connected directly to the config port
+    -   Datasets can be connected directly to the configuration port
 -   Extended auto-completion support when opening the mapping (rule) editor in a workflow context:
     -   Support auto-completion of target properties for fixed target schema and config port schema (transformation connected to config port)
     -   Support auto-completion of values paths for fixed input schema